Mom and her two kids sitting together in living room on their devices

 Why Upload Speed Matters (Especially in Canada)

-Download speed gets most of the attention, but upload speed plays an important role in video calls, remote work, cloud backups, and sharing content.
+Download speed gets most of the attention, but upload speed plays a key role in video calls, remote work, online gaming, cloud backups, and sharing content.

 Apartments, Condos, and Shared Buildings